tigera-cs/Calico-Enterprise-Networking-Training-FR/3. Cross Node Connectivity/README.md

     link/ether ee:ee:ee:ee:ee:ee brd ff:ff:ff:ff:ff:ff link-netnsid 5
 ```

 4. Let's examine the node routing table.
-We do not see any routes related to VXLAN in the following routing table (You can compare this output with the output of the node routing table when VXLAN is enabled).
+We do not see any routes related to VXLAN in the following routing table (You can compare this output with the output of the node routing table when VXLAN is enabled below).
 We also see that bird is used to exchange routing information on this node.
 One example of such route is `10.48.0.192/26 via 10.0.1.30 dev ens5 proto bird `.

 ```
 ip route